 The Chrome browser will from Thursday begin blocking adverts that are deemed to be annoying or otherwise detrimental to users.

-Google has confirmed that it is building an adblocker into its Chrome web browser to help improve the user experience by combating annoying and intrusive online advertisements.
+It comes after Google in June last year announced it was building an ad blocker into its Chrome web browser to help improve the user experience by combating annoying and intrusive online advertisements.

 Google said it follow the ‘Better Ads Standards‘ as determined by the Coalition for Better Ads, as to which adverts it will block.